richburroughs/what-oncall-does-to-us/slides.md

 # On-call training

+- We're not good at this as an industry
+- Fire drills
+- Tabletop exercises
+- Chaos Engineering

 ---

-# Chaos Engineering

----

 # Changing how we alert

 - Make alerts actionable
-- Don't alert on 50& CPU, open a tiket
+- Don't alert on 50& CPU
 - Alert based on SLOs/Error budgets

 ---

 ![80%](images/alex_book.png)

+^ Available for Kindle now, release date is September 15

 ---